braisgonzalezp/braisgonzalezp/README.md

 ### 😐MY GITHUB PROFILE😐:

-Computer Science student on University of A Coruña
+Computer Science student in University of A Coruña

 ## About me:
 - Brais G.P